Dyy0426/FluBarcoding/README.md

 ## Degenerate base deletion.py
 ## 1D code establishment
-## Average nucleotide-level and species-level specificity
+## Average nucleotide-level and species-level recall rate
 ### (1) Introduction
 This script processes DNA sequences provided in FASTA format.
 It compares species sequences against barcode sequences to calculate the Average Nucleotide Recall Rate (ANRR) and the average recall rates at different thresholds.
 The script splits the input sequences into test sequences and barcode sequences based on a user-defined index, modifies the test sequences according to the structure of the barcode sequences, and then calculates the recall rates.
 The results are saved in an Excel file.
 ### (2) Dependencies